Baked Eggplant Parmesan

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 People often ask me how I can cook six or seven nights a week and not want to go out.
-The answer is simple; there’s no where to go.
+The answer is simple; there’s no where to go in our small, rural town.

 Ingredients: